 Pomodoro for fiction.
 Pick a 15, 25, or 45-minute sprint, hit start, write.
-The timer chimes when you're done, you log your word count, and the tool tracks WPM and a session history, so you can see whether you're getting faster, and whether your most productive sessions tend to land in the morning or the evening.
+The timer chimes when you're done and you log your word count.
+The tool tracks WPM and a session history.
+Check it after a week and you can see whether you're getting faster, and whether your best sessions tend to happen in the morning or the evening.

 Why a sprint beats "writing for an hour"

 "Write for an hour" is too vague.
 Your brain knows it can quietly stretch the start, drift mid-way, and slow-roll the finish.
-A sprint with a hard end-time fixes all three: the start has urgency, the middle has a deadline pulling forward, the end is non-negotiable.
+A sprint with a hard end-time fixes all three: the start has urgency, the middle has a deadline in view, the end is non-negotiable.

 The other thing sprints do well: lower the activation energy.
 Promising yourself twenty-five minutes is a much easier yes than I will write today.
 By the time the timer ends, you've broken the inertia and often keep going.